 Our manufacturing facilities, suppliers and partners comprise a global manufacturing network that is committed to delivering medicines and vaccines to customers and patients.

-Merck is part of the fabric of the communities where our 25,000 U.S. employees work and live — in all 50 states across the U.S. We have more manufacturing employees in the U.S. than we have in any other country with full-time employees in highly skilled jobs that pay well and generate growth for the U.S. economy.
+Merck has more employees in the U.S. than we have in any other country: 25,000 full-time employees in highly-skilled jobs that pay well and generate growth for the U.S. economy.

 Bulk materials for all of Merck’s FDA-approved vaccines for people in the U.S. are made in the U.S.